home-assistant/home-assistant.io/source/_integrations/broadlink.markdown

 #### Learned codes storage location

-The learned codes are stored in the `.storage` folder in a file called `broadlink_remote_xxxxxxxxxxx_codes.json`.
+The learned codes are stored in the `/configuration/.storage` folder in a file called `broadlink_remote_xxxxxxxxxxx_codes.json`.
 You can open this file with a text editor and copy the codes to set up a custom switch.

-Beware: files in the .storage folder __should never be edited manually__, so just view the file.
+Beware: the files in the .storage folder __should never be edited manually__.

-### Send command
+### Send IR/RF codes

 Use the `remote.send_command` service to send IR/RF codes.